-You can pay out-of-pocket anywhere computers are sold, including the JC Bookstore.
+You can pay out-of-pocket anywhere computers are sold, including the JC Bookstore and Digital Inclusion.
 If you have remaining financial aid after paying tuition and course fees, visit the JC Bookstore, where you can use that balance to purchase a device, as well as other course-related materials.
 Only the JC Bookstore accepts financial aid as a payment option.

 - Where can I find out more information about Textbook Zero?